 SC II, SC Finance, SC Dixon, SC Holdings, SCFR and SC Limited are part of a group of funds commonly known as the SageCrest Funds (the "SageCrest Funds" or "SageCrest").
 SC II serves as the domestic fund within the SageCrest Funds.
 SCFR and SC Limited serve as the offshore funds within the SageCrest Funds.
+SC Finance and SC Holdings were intended to be "bankruptcy-remote entities" and, consequently, not be subject to bankruptcy filings.

 SC II directly or indirectly owns several special purpose entities (each, an "SPE") that hold (directly or indirectly) specific investments of the SageCrest Funds, including a life insurance portfolio, specialty finance loans to third parties and real estate investments.
-An organizational chart showing the relationship among the various entities within the SageCrest Funds is attached hereto as Exhibit 2.
+An organizational chart supplied by the Debtors showing the relationship among the various entities within the SageCrest Funds is attached hereto as Exhibit 2.

 SC Limited and SCFR are Bermuda exempted companies limited by shares and are not debtors in the Bankruptcy Cases but, as discussed below, are each the subject of a winding up proceeding in Bermuda.
-SC Holdings is also a Bermuda exempted company limited by shares and is a wholly owned subsidiary of SC Limited and SCFR.
+SC Holdings is also a Bermuda exempted company limited by shares and is a wholly-owned subsidiary of SC Limited and SCFR.